-Complaints about the Chair of Governors, any individual governor or the whole governing weston Nursery School of the School of the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing and Family Centre body should be addressed to Jean Wilkinson (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.